roastario/corda/docs/source/network-map.rst

 Network parameters
 ------------------
 Network parameters are constants that every node participating in the network needs to agree on and use for interop purposes.
-The structure is distributed as a file containing serialized ``SignedData<NetworkParameters>`` with a signature from a sub-key of the compatibility zone root cert.
+The structure is distributed as a file containing serialized ``SignedDataWithCert<NetworkParameters>`` with a signature from a sub-key of the compatibility zone root cert.
 Network map advertises the hash of currently used network parameters.
 The ``NetworkParameters`` structure contains:
  * ``minimumPlatformVersion`` -  minimum version of Corda platform that is required for nodes in the network.